 Car accidents also cause deaths.
 After a fatal crash, the surviving family members may file a wrongful death claim against the negligent driver.

-How to Protect Your Rights After a Missouri Auto Crash
+How to Protect Your Rights After a Smithville Auto Crash

 The first step is up to you.
 If you contact our Clay County accident law firm, we can make sure that you know: